 Conservative treatments can help the pain and side effects of hip pain due to inflammation.
 It is important to note, while conservative treatment options may not relieve your pain completely, they may allow you more time to decide if you would like to proceed with a hip replacement.

-The top three conservative treatments are physical therapy, steroid injections
+The top three conservative treatments are physical therapy, steroid injections, and anti-inflammatory medications.

 - Physical Therapy – Your provider may recommend physical therapy to strengthen and stabilize muscles around the hip joint and preserve the range of motion.